7 unstable releases (3 breaking)

 examples/ros_caterpillar

-You can them out either just logging on a desktop or with GPIOs on a RPi and you should see a couple order of magnitude difference in performance.
+You can try them out by either just logging on a desktop, or with GPIOs on a RPi.
+You should see a couple order of magnitude difference in performance.

-Copper has been design for performance first.
-Unlike a game engine we use a data oriented approach to minimize latency and maximize throughput.
+Copper has been designed for performance first.
+Not unlike a game engine, we use a data oriented approach to minimize latency and maximize throughput.

 Safety

-As we progress on this project we plan on implementing more and more early warning to help you avoid "the death by a thousand cuts" that can happen in a complex system.
+As we progress on this project we plan on implementing more and more early warnings to help you avoid "the death by a thousand cuts" that can happen in a complex system.

 Dependencies